smoltcp-rs/ENC424J600/README.md

 #### How-to

 1. Connect your STM32F407 device to the computer.
 Without changing any code, you may use an STLink V2 debugger.

-Then, on a console window, run OpenOCD and debug the example program:
+2. Create a `tmux` session for debugging:
     ```sh
     $ nix-shell
-    [nix-shell]$ run-openocd-f4x
-    [nix-shell]$ tx_stm32f407
+    [nix-shell]$ run-tmux-env
     ```

-2. On a separate console window, run [`itmdump`](https://docs.rs/itm/) to observe the output:
+3. When the `tmux` session is ready, on the top-right pane, compile and run the example program:
     ```sh
-    $ nix-shell
-    [nix-shell]$ run-itmdump-follow
+    [nix-shell]$ tx_stm32f407
     ```

+4. Observe the output on the left pane.
+If you wish to debug manually, run `run-help` to see the list of all available commands.

 #### Expected Output